greglook/vault/doc/entities.md

 Root and update blobs are _transactional_, meaning they apply atomically to the states of the relevant entities.

+Entity roots and updates must be signed to be considered valid.

 ## Attributes

 Entities act like a map, grouping together named _attributes_.
 These specify